-As regards student support programming using recommended patterns and areas relevant to Hispanic culture, that is being empirically-based, taking a holistic approach, and emphasizing Hispanic contributions to academic disciplines, one-third or fewer of the FSA respondents reported these practices in use at their place of employment.
+As regards academic and student support programming using recommended patterns and areas relevant to Hispanic culture, that is being empirically based, taking a holistic approach, and emphasizing Hispanic contributions to academic disciplines, one-third or fewer of the FSA respondents reported these practices in use at their place of employment.
 There were also regular differences found between the responses from 2YR and 4YR institutions.
-Personnel at the HSIs that were community colleges reported these characteristics at their institution more than their peers at four-year schools at statistically significant levels, in five of six comparisons, with small to moderate effect sizes.
+Personnel at the HSIs that were community colleges reported these characteristics at their institution more than their peers at four-year schools at statistically significant levels, for five of six comparisons, with small to moderate effect sizes.
 While low student to teacher ratios were generally thought of as helpful, faculty and administrators were less certain this was beneficial for Hispanic students than for students in general, students in STEM courses, first-generation students, and students from low socio-economic backgrounds.
-These are evidence that, as stated by Kruse, Rakha, and Calderone (2018) "cultural competency efforts on campuses remain largely under theorized and diffuse" (p.
+These findings can be seen as evidence that, as stated by Kruse, Rakha, and Calderone (2018) -eultural competency efforts on campuses remain largely under theorized and diffuse" (p.
 733).

-When student responses from 213 Hispanic students on the 2018 survey and 307 on the 2019 survey were compared to those of the Hispanic faculty, staff, and administrators, substantial alignment was found.
-This process was undertaken because the research team knows of no other data set similar to the 2018 FSA data gathered.
-The only means of verifying the results would be to compare them to responses from the same or a demonstrably similar population in the same region.
-The only known data set with substantial overlap was the student responses gathered in the same region at the same time and again a year later by the research team.
-This information was gathered at many of the institutions represented in the FSA data set and from the very students about whom the faculty, staff, and administrators were commenting.
-The student responses can also be seen as viable means of verifying the culture values orientation expressed by Hispanic FSA informants as the students were a separate Hispanic population that operates in the same institutions of higher education, the same communities, and the same region of the country.
+When responses from 213 Hispanic students on the 2018 survey and 307 on the 2019 survey were compared to those of the Hispanic faculty, staff, and administrators, substantial alignment was found.
+This process was undertaken because the research team knew of no other data set similar to the 2018 FSA data gathered.
+The only means of verifying the results would be to compare them to responses from the same or a demonstrably similar population in the region.
+The only known data set with substantial overlap was the student responses gathered in the same region at the same time, and again a year later, by the research team.
+Every one of the colleges and universities attended by the student respondents, 14 institutions, was represented in the FSA data set.
+This means that the student data came from the very students about whom the faculty, staff, and administrators were commenting.
+The student responses also had the potential to verify the culture values orientation expressed by Hispanic FSA informants as the students were a separate Hispanic population that operated in the same institutions of higher education, the same communities, and the same region of the country.